Artificial vs. Human IQ: Which Do You Want Running Your PPC Campaigns?

 What’s the problem with that, you ask?

 Avoid the Crowd with Long Tail Keywords

-What does that have to do with long term keywords?
+What does that have to do with long tail keywords?
 It comes down to the fact that long tail keywords allow Amazon PPC management agencies (and Amazon sellers) to really drill down into a specific niche.
 More importantly, it’s MUCH LOWER in the marketing funnel.

 Right down where shoppers become buyers!

 Artificial intelligence and machine learning aren’t going away any time soon.
-The problem with using AI in eCommerce is that artificial intelligence is much more comfortable with shorter, seed keywords.
+The problem with using AI in e-commerce is that artificial intelligence is much more comfortable with shorter, seed keywords.

 AI and machine learning programs use existing data to develop predictive models.

 The more data, the more precise the modeling becomes.
 Unfortunately, more data also means that you’re probably following large crowds of Amazon sellers marketing similar products.